FotieMConstant/project-lana/README.md

 2. Run extention with command '`F5`' on windows/linux and '`⇧⌘P`' on MacOS
 3. Will prompt to select file with endpoints declarations(interface) select file and hit `Enter`
 4. OpenAPI specification file(`openapi-spec.yaml`) will be created in `root` directory of your workspace with the file containing the api docs in `.yaml` format(this will then be rendered to html page later down the line)

+**An example output from gpt-3.5-turbo-instruct model can be found [here](/openapi-spec-sample.yaml)**

+### Limitations:
+- Max token for response is at: `max_tokens: 2097`
+- Hallucinations: should train model on openAPI 3.0.0 spacifications for better results
 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.